rajivravio/plex-s3fs/README.md

 `ssh username@ip_of_server -L 32400:localhost:32400 -N`

+## OPTIONAL: Putio configuration

+If you are using Putio for downloading, setup automation of content transfer from putio to S3.
+ - Install curlftpfs
+ - Add the putio ftp mount point in /etc/fstab
+ - Add the putio credentials in /root/.netrc
+ - Add the script to move the files in /bin/scripts
+ - Add the script in crontab to run on schedule

+## OPTIONAL: IFTTT configuration to send magnet links through telegram to trigger download in putio

+This will allow you to initiate transfer from telegram app on your phone.
+Which allows you to download content from your phone without need for a computer directly to putio.
+After download finishes, it is then automatically added it to your plex s3 as setup previously.
+You can set up an applet for each library folder using template: https://ifttt.com/applets/u6iu3ECm-send-a-message-to-ifttt-on-telegram-to-start-a-new-transfer-at-put-io?term=putio

+Setup similar folder structure in putio to seperate the content saved in putio

 ## Liability

 The creator of this repo is _not responsible_ if your machine ends up in a state you are not happy with.